wiltonsg/minifit-with-python/README.md

 Minifit with Python.
 ==============================

-I was with some difficulty to find one or use some MINIFIT , so I decided to create my python , already had had the python installed on my machine ... even then it did not cost anything.
+I was with some difficulty to find and/or use some minify, so I decided to create my own, using Python.
+I already had the python installed on my machine so... not costed at all.

 Install
 --------